ElonitaKrasniqi1/Restaurant_site/README.md

 Contributing

 # Description
-This project is a simple restaurant website developed with HTML and CSS.
-It showcases the restaurant's menu, contact information, and our story.
+This project is a simple restaurant website developed with HTML, CSS, JavaScript and some JQuery.
+It showcases the restaurant's menu, contact information, our story and location.

 # Usage
 Clone this repository to your local machine.